Key concepts for new Azure Pipelines users

 A stage contains one or more jobs.
 Each job runs on an agent.
 A job represents an execution boundary of a set of steps.
 All of the steps run together on the same agent.
 Jobs are most useful when you want to run a series of steps in different environments.
-For example, you might build two configurations - x86 and x64.
-In this case, you have one build stage and two jobs.
+For example, you might want to build two configurations - x86 and x64.
+In this case, you have one stage and two jobs.
 One job would be for x86 and the other job would be for x64.

 A pipeline defines the continuous integration and deployment process for your app.
 It's made up of one or more stages.
 It can be thought of as a workflow that defines how your test, build, and deployment steps are run.

 A stage is a logical boundary in the pipeline.
-It can be used to mark separation of concerns (e.g., Build, QA, and production).
+It can be used to mark separation of concerns (for example, Build, QA, and production).
 Each stage contains one or more jobs.
 When you define multiple stages in a pipeline, by default, they run one after the other.
 You can specify the conditions for when a stage runs.
 When you are thinking about whether you need a stage, ask yourself:

 A step is the smallest building block of a pipeline.
 For example, a pipeline might consist of build and test steps.
 A step can either be a script or a task.
 A task is simply a pre-created script offered as a convenience to you.
 To view the available tasks, see the Build and release tasks reference.
 For information on creating custom tasks, see Create a custom task.